pingcap/docs-cn/v3.0/tidb-in-kubernetes/deploy/aws-eks.md

 > **Note:**
 >
-> Reusing VPC and subnets of an existing EKS cluster is not supported yet due to limitations of AWS and Terraform, so only change this option if you have to use a manually created VPC.
+> - Reusing VPC and subnets of an existing EKS cluster is not supported yet due to limitations of AWS and Terraform, so only change this option if you have to use a manually created VPC.
+> - The CNI plug-in on the EKS Node reserves some IP resources for each node.
+When manually creating a VPC, it is recommended to set the subnet mask length to 18~20 to ensure sufficient IP resources, or configure the CNI plugin to reserver less IP resources according to [EKS CNI plugin documentation](https://github.com/aws/amazon-vpc-cni-k8s#cni-configuration-variables).

-An ec2 instance is also created by default as bastion machine to connect to the created TiDB cluster, because the TiDB service is exposed as an [Internal Elastic Load Balancer](https://aws.amazon.com/blogs/aws/internal-elastic-load-balancers/).
-The ec2 instance has MySQL and Sysbench pre-installed, so you can SSH into the ec2 instance and connect to TiDB using the ELB endpoint.
-You can disable the bastion instance creation by setting `create_bastion` to `false` if you already have an ec2 instance in the VPC.
+An Amazon EC2 instance is also created by default as the bastion machine to connect to the created TiDB cluster.
+This is because the TiDB service is exposed as an [Internal Elastic Load Balancer](https://aws.amazon.com/blogs/aws/internal-elastic-load-balancers/).
+The EC2 instance has MySQL and Sysbench pre-installed, so you can use SSH to log into the EC2 instance and connect to TiDB using the ELB endpoint.
+You can disable the bastion instance creation by setting `create_bastion` to `false` if you already have an EC2 instance in the VPC.

-The TiDB version and component count are also configurable in `variables.tf`, you can customize these variables to suit your need.
+The TiDB version and the number of components are also configurable in `variables.tf`.
+You can customize these variables to suit your needs.

 Currently, the instance type of the TiDB cluster component is not configurable because PD and TiKV depend on [NVMe SSD instance store](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ssd-instance-store.html), and different instance types have different disks.

 ### Customize a TiDB cluster

 The terraform scripts provide proper default settings for the TiDB cluster in EKS.
-You can specify an overriding values file in `clusters.tf` for each TiDB cluster.
+You can specify an overriding values file - `values.yaml` in `clusters.tf` for each TiDB cluster.
 Values of this file will override the default settings.

 For example, the default cluster uses `./default-cluster.yaml` as the overriding values file, and the ConfigMap rollout feature is enabled in this file.

-In EKS, some values are not customizable in`values.yaml`, such as the cluster version, replicas, node selectors and taints.
+In EKS, some values are not customizable in `values.yaml`, such as the cluster version, replicas, node selectors, and taints.
 These variables are controlled by Terraform to ensure consistency between the infrastructure and TiDB clusters.
-To customize these variables, you can edit the `clusters.tf` file and change the variables of each `./tidb-cluster` module directly.
+To customize these variables, you can edit the variables of each `./tidb-cluster` module in the `clusters.tf` file directly.

 ### Customize TiDB Operator

-You can customize the TiDB operator by specifying a helm values file through the `operator_values` variable.
+You can customize the TiDB operator by specifying a Helm values file through the `operator_values` variable in the `variables.tf` file.
 For example:

 ```hcl
 variable "operator_values" {